 Oklahoma and Texas, which join the SEC in 2024, were both in a similar situation but have since filled their slates for next season.

-Hawaii currently has four non-conference opponents set for 2024, but can add an additional contest under the Hawaii Exemption.
+Following Oregon canceling its contest against Hawaii, the Rainbow Warriors now have three non-conference opponents set for 2024, not counting their Mountain West alliance game at Washington State.
+Hawaii can add two additional contests under the Hawaii Exemption.
 Teams that play Hawaii can also schedule an extra non-conference game in 2024, but that is the exception rather than the norm so we won’t speculate on that.
-Oregon is currently the only opponent of Hawaii that has 13 games scheduled for next season (four non-conference plus nine Big Ten).

 Below are the teams that currently have non-conference openings in 2024, or their final opponent has not been officially announced.
 Please note that all schedules are tentative and subject to change until officially announced by the teams or conferences.